 - Chottogram Hill Tracts | চট্টগ্রামের পার্বত্য জেলা :

 In the Hill tracts of Chattogram, three different ethnic minority groups have their individual New Year celebrations.
-Boisuk [বৈশুখ] of Tripura People, Sangrai [সাংগ্রাই] of Marma people and Biju [বিজু] of Chakma people; presently they have come together to celebrate it commonly as Boi-Sa-Bi [বৈ-সা-বি], a day of a wide variety of festivities; especially need to mention the water festival [জল উৎসব] of the Marma people.
+Boisuk [বৈশুখ] of Tripura People, Sangrai [সাংগ্রাই] of Marma people, and Biju [বিজু] of Chakma people; presently they have come together to celebrate it commonly as Boi-Sa-Bi [বৈ-সা-বি], a day of a wide variety of festivities; especially need to mention the water festival [জল উৎসব] of the Marma people.

 KHULNA, Bangladesh | খুলনা, বাংলাদেশ

-College students take great effort in designing festoons, banners, colorful masks for this event.
+College students make great effort in designing festoons, banners, and colorful masks for this event.
 A newly formed non-governmental cultural organization Shokha Moyukh celebrated Pohela Boishakh at the campus of Govt.
 B L College, Khulna.
 The rally was followed by a cultural function at the campus.
 The event was organized by the students with support from the college faculty.
 Pohela Boishakh is celebrated in Khulna with enormous joy and enthusiasm.
 People from all walks of life take part in the Borshoboron Rally (বর্ষবরণ পদযাত্রা) organized by Khulna Sonskriti Kendro(খুলনা সংস্কৃতি কেন্দ্র).